 Gate’s has previously used other Schecter models such as the Hellraiser and Blackjack.
 Also the Ibanez S Prestige, a Fender Squier Strat, Gibson Les Paul, and during the production of Waking the Fallen and City of Evil guitars by another Californian maker ESP.

 For amplifiers, Synyster Gates has used amps from Mesa Boogie, Marshall, and of course Schecter.
 But currently he is using his signature Schecter Hellwin amp, developed by James Brown at Schecter – just 100w.
 Live, he puts it and a 4×12 cab in an isolation box, mic’d up and amplified further from there.
 It is a nice amp, with three channels, (two high gain, one clean – which itself has a UK or USA voicing).
-Unfortunately, to grab some gear identical to what he uses, you’ll need to fork over at least a couple grand unless you find a good deal on some decent used equipment.
+Unfortunately, to grab some gear identical to what he uses, you’ll need to fork out at least a couple grand.
+Unless, of course, you find a good deal on some decent used equipment.
 Personally if you were to choose any of Gates’ personal gear, go for the Marshall Jvm205h with a Marshall 1960 4X12 cabinet.

-And check out this cool clip where Synyster talks about the development of this amp, plus gives a demo of the various settings, showing some of those old jazz influences he was brought up on.
+And check out this cool clip where Synyster talks about the development of this amp.
+He gives a demonstration of the various settings, showing some of those old jazz influences he was brought up on.

 How to get the Synyster Gates sound